-Solectria Sunrise vs. Sunrise EV2 Comparison
+Solectria Sunrise vs. Sunrise EV2 -- a Comparison

 The Sunrise EV2 design has therefore been updated and improved in a number of areas.
 Here are the differences between the original and our version.